TankMermaid/caravan/README.md

 There are some kludges you could use:
 * If you have two-file format, you can extract the barcodes and pop them into a fasta.
 Then you can use `van.py demultiplex_fasta` to work with it.
+* If you have many reads in the lane but only a small fraction are ones that you're interested in, you can use `van.py intersect3` before trimming primers, then trim, then use intersect again.
+This means you'll skip trying to trim primers from most of the sequences.

 ## Documentation
 There is sparse documentation.